 "Great service, great guide...
 Great for cruise ship passengers" - Kate on TripAdvisor

 Departing promptly in the morning we will take in beautiful Dunedin City.
-Highlights will include photographic opportunities of the beautiful University of Otago campus, Signal Hill lookout, a drive through the Octagon and George St to admire Dunedin's beautiful architecture, a short walk at Baldwin St - the steepest street in the world, and a stop at the Dunedin Railway Station.
+Highlights will include photographic opportunities of the beautiful University of Otago campus, Signal Hill lookout, a drive through the Octagon and George St to admire Dunedin's impressive architecture, a short walk at Baldwin St - the steepest street in the world, and a stop at the Dunedin Railway Station.

 We leave Dunedin City and head towards the Otago Peninsula - Mateo's backyard.
 Beautiful views of the Pacific Ocean and Otago Harbour abound as we wind our way towards Larnach Castle.
-A stop will be made for a beautiful photographic opportunity along the way and learn about the difficulties that the early settlers faced when they arrived to Dunedin in the 1800's as Mateo shares his family history on the Otago Peninsula - a farm that has been in his family for over 150 years!
+A stop will be made for a panoramic photograph opportunity along the way and we will learn about the difficulties that the early settlers faced when they arrived to Dunedin in the 1800's as Mateo shares his family history on the Otago Peninsula - a farm that has been in his family for over 150 years!

 Larnach Castle will be our next destination with a longer stop here.
 The Peninsula Perfection tour includes entrance to the Larnach Castle gardens, ballroom cafe area.
 There is an opportunity to take a self-guided walk around the property or alternatively join Mateo for a short walk through the Native Plant Trail as he shares some knowledge about a few of the special trees growing in the gardens.
 After exploring the Castle grounds there will be a chance to buy a delicious lunch in the ballroom cafe - fuel for our action-packed afternoon.

 A scenic drive around the bays and inlets of Otago Peninsula with our eyes peeled for the many wading birds to be found on the coast leads us to Penguin Place.
 Penguin Place is a private conservation reserve for Yellow-eyed Penguins and we will learn about the lives of these extremely endangered penguins.
 An easy to moderate guided walk with just your tour group (taken by Mateo, an ex-guide) allows us wonderful viewing opportunities of these elusive penguins and other marine wildlife (NZ furseals and Little Blue Penguins) all whilst supporting the conservation of these wonderful penguins.